Did you know that English conversation can take you on a fun adventure?

 Using Small Talk to End a Conversation

 Hey, guess what?
-Small talk can be used at the end of the conversation too!
+Small talk can be used at the end of an English conversation too!
 Before saying goodbye, it is polite to say something like…

 - Have a good day!